doubleA-doubleU/GERRI/README.md

 ## Software
-In MPLAB X IDE:
+#### In MPLAB X IDE:
-	* Create new 32-bit MPLAB Harmony project, named GERRI, for the PIC32MX250F128B
+1. Create new 32-bit MPLAB Harmony project, named GERRI, for the PIC32MX250F128B
-	* Generate code
+2. Generate code
-	* Copy all code from the provided [app.c][appc], [app.h][apph], [main.c][main],
+3. Copy all code from the provided [app.c][appc], [app.h][apph],
-	[default.mhc][default], [system_config.h][config], and [system_interrupt.c][interrupt]
+[main.c][main], [default.mhc][default], [system_config.h][config],
-	into the auto-generated Harmony files of same names
+and [system_interrupt.c][interrupt]	into the auto-generated Harmony files of same names
-	* Install the project onto the PIC
+4. Install the project onto the PIC

-In Android Studio:
+#### In Android Studio:
-	* Create new project with an Empty Activity, named GERRI
+1. Create new project with an Empty Activity, named GERRI
-	* Copy the provided [classes.jar][classes] to <your_local_project_path>/GERRI/app/libs/
+2. Copy the provided [classes.jar][classes] to <your_local_project_path>/GERRI/app/libs/
-	* In the IDE, navigate the left panel to Project/GERRI/app/libs/
+3. In the IDE, navigate the left panel to Project/GERRI/app/libs/
-	* Right click classes.jar, Add as Library, Add to Module: app
+4. Right click classes.jar, Add as Library, Add to Module: app
-	* In the IDE, navigate the left panel to Android/app/res/
+5. In the IDE, navigate the left panel to Android/app/res/
-	* Right click res, add driectory, name it "xml"
+6. Right click res, add driectory, name it "xml"
-	* Right click xml, add new XML Resource file, name it "device_filter.xml"
+7. Right click xml, add new XML Resource file, name it "device_filter.xml"
-	* Open this new xml file and replace the contents with the code from the provided [device_filter.xml][filter] file
+8. Open this new xml file and replace the contents with the code from the provided [device_filter.xml][filter] file
-	* Copy all code from the provided [activity_main.xml][layout], [AndroidManifest.xml][manifest],
+9. Copy all code from the provided [activity_main.xml][layout], [AndroidManifest.xml][manifest], and [MainActivity.java][java] into
-	and [MainActivity.java][java] into auto-generated Android Studio files of same name.
+the auto-generated Android Studio files of same name.

 ## Under the Hood